ksm0226/radXiFoam/README.md

 # radXiFoam
-CFD simulation solver with flamelet progress variable combustion model with radiation heat transfer.
+CFD simulation solver with flamelet progress variable (FPV) combustion model with radiation heat transfer.

 ## Overview
 radXiFoam is an open source simulation tool for studying premixed flames.
 The solver is based on the XiFoam code developed by [OpenCFD Ltd.](http://openfoam.com/).
 The following models have been added.
-* powerLaw (constant/combustionProperties/laminarFlameSpeedCorrelation)
+* powerLaw (constant/combustionProperties/laminarFlameSpeedCorrelation) - for laminar flame speed
-* vaporInhomogeneousMixture (constant/thermophysicalProperties/mixture)
+* vaporInhomogeneousMixture (constant/thermophysicalProperties/mixture) - for alculation of mixture fraction after combustion
 * radiation heat transfer

 radXiFoam can be used for: